willjsporter/ctm-file-reader/README.md

-# CTM - How authors use words
+# CTM - Word Frequency

 ## The brief